Last updated on November 28th, 2025 at 04:03 pm

-Hero Project Redemption Season – Choice of Games LLC
+Hero Project Redemption Season – Roleplaying Game Review

-Hero Project Redemption Season
+What Makes Hero Project Redemption Season Stand Out

 America's #1 reality show for heroes is back for another season!
 Harness your superpowers to steal the spotlight, win votes, and save your sister!